felixgborrego/lib-emr-manager/README.md

 Scala library to manage an cluster in Amazon Elastic Map Reduce.
 It allows you to create a Hadoop cluster in EC2, launch your task in the cluster, get the results and shutdown the cluster on demand from your Scala code.

+## Experimental
+This lib is in an early stage.
+Do not use this with any expectation of stability, what is here is just an experiment over the weekend, and would need more work to reach a point where it could be used as a base for anything else.

 ## Usage